Deci-AI/super-gradients/documentation/source/BenchmarkingYoloNAS.md

 The first step is to export our YoloNAS model to ONNX correctly.
 Two actions must be taken before we export our model to onnx:
 1. We need to replace our layers with "fake quantized" ones - this happens when we perform post-training quantization or quantization-aware training with SG.
 So nothing to worry about if you performed PTQ/QAT with SG and hold your newly exported ONNX checkpoint.
+Beware that inference time in Pytorch is slower with such blocks - but will be faster once converted to the TRT Engine.
-2. We must call model.prep_model_for_conversion - this is essential as YoloNAS incorporates QARepVGG blocks.
+2. We must call `model.prep_model_for_conversion` - this is essential as YoloNAS incorporates QARepVGG blocks.
 Without this call, the RepVGG branches will not be fused, and our model's speed will decrease significantly!
+This is true for the Pytorch model as well as the compiled TRT Engine!
 Again, nothing to worry about if you have quantized your model with PTQ/QAT with SG, as this is done under the hood before exporting the ONNX checkpoints.

 There are plenty of guides on how to perform PTQ/QAT with SG: